|Title:||Riverlight, London, UK|

 |Client:||St James, Part of Berkeley Group|

-A pioneering residential-led development on a ﬁve-acre industrial estate close to Battersea Power Station on the south bank of the River Thames.
+A pioneering residential-led development on a ﬁve-acre industrial estate in the heart of the Nine Elms regeneration area, close to Battersea Power Station on the south bank of the River Thames.

 The public areas are treated as a revealed river bed with a series of soft, pebble-like forms, while the private courtyards form calm green spaces with heavy tree planting and water gardens.
 The newly created river walk — slightly raised to allow views over the river wall to the Thames — brings a 17m-wide boulevard to a previously underused part of the waterfront.